YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Methodology

 \section{Methodology}

-We present YASA (Yet Another Static Analyzer), a scalable and extensible multi-language static taint analysis framework designed to address cross-language compatibility challenges and large-scale codebase analysis.
+We present YASA (Yet Another Static Analyzer), a scalable and extensible multi-language static taint analysis framework.
 Specifically, YASA utilizes the UAST, an offline-designed specification that unifies diverse language constructs into a common representation while preserving semantic fidelity.
 As shown in ~\autoref{fig:yasa-overview}, YASA consists of three key components.
-The \textit{UAST Frontend Parser} transforms language-specific ASTs into the UAST format through direct mapping, structural transformations, and desugaring, enabling consistent cross-language analysis.
+The \textit{UAST Frontend Parser} transforms language-specific ASTs into the UAST format through direct mapping, structural transformations, and desugaring.
 The \textit{Point-to Analyzer} performs pointer analysis by integrating language-agnostic semantics for common constructs such as assignments, branches, and loops, with language-specific extensions for unique features like Python decorators, Go's `defer`, and JavaScript's prototype chain.
 Finally, the \textit{Taint Checker} tracks taint flows using basic propagation rules (e.g., assignments, operations, function calls) and adapts to real-world frameworks such as Flask, Spring, and Express through the customized \textit{Framework-Specific Checker}.
-This modular architecture ensures semantic fidelity, maximizes algorithm reuse, and supports precise and scalable taint analysis across multi-language environments.